deepblueparticle/artvtk/README.md

 buttons at the top of the ParaView main window to see the events like a slide show.
 ![Slide Show](readme_img/slideshow.png)

-Let's now run the Catalyst live examples.
-For these, you must have ParaView up and running and connected to CataLyst.
+**Let's now run the Catalyst live examples.** For these, you must have ParaView up and running and connected to Catalyst.

 To do that, start ParaView and go to the `Catalyst` menu and select `Connect`.
 Accept the default port.
 On a Mac, you may get a dialog box asking to allow for